-The company is already exporting its smartphones to customers in 49 countries, which Eddy said is a reflection of the product’s strong visibility worldwide.
-In response to growing demand, Mara Phones recently opened a second location in South Africa.
+The company is already exporting its smartphones to customers in 49 countries, which Eddy said reflects the product’s strong visibility worldwide.
+Mara Phones recently opened a second location in South Africa in response to growing demand.

 “The response in the last three months has been outstanding,” Eddy said.